AryanMishra09/AryanMishra09/README.md

 - 📚 I’m currently exploring **advanced AI integration, distributed systems, and Go**
 - 🚀 I’m eager to work on **challenging backend projects** and open-source contributions
 - ✔ Feel free to ask me anything about **backend architecture, DevOps, or AI pipelines**
-- Outside tech, I enjoy 🎮 gaming, 🎵 music, and learning new technologies
+- Outside tech, I enjoy 🎵 music and learning new technologies
 - 📫 Reach out at: <a href="mailto:mishraaryan9204@gmail.com">mishraaryan9204@gmail.com</a> | +91 9302623817

 <br>